The Institute of Sociology, Adam Mickiewicz University in Poznań

 The conference will take place in Poznań, Poland, at the Adam Mickiewicz University in Poznań (AMU).
 The country is inseparably tied to the genesis of The Polish Peasant and to the contemporary massive migratory movements associated with the post-1989 Europeization processes.
 Poznań, a major city in the Western Poland, is particularly suited as a site of the centennial commemoration of The Polish Peasant.
 It was in Poznań, where Florian Znaniecki wrote his major scholarly works upon the return from the US, after collaborating with Thomas on The Polish Peasant.
 It was also in Poznań, where Znaniecki institutionalized sociology as an academic discipline in Poland by establishing the first sociology department (referred to as the Institute of Sociology) at the Poznań University.

-Respondents are expected to upload a file with a 300-word abstract of the proposed paper and the CV by February 28th, 2018.
+Respondents are expected to upload a file with a 300-word abstract of the proposed paper and the CV by March 21st, 2018.
 Submissions without the attached CV will not be considered.
-Presenters will be notified by March 30th and should register to attend the conference by April 10th, 2018.
+Presenters will be notified by April 19th and should register to attend the conference April 20th through May 10th 2018.

 Abstracts must be submitted in English via the official conference e-mail: email@example.com